 Katherine (Katie) Huntley completed her PhD in archaeology and ancient history at the University of Leicester in the UK.
 Her primary research focus is Roman material culture, particularly related to daily life, women, gender, and children.
 Her doctoral thesis was specifically concerned with the material evidence of children and childhood from the first through the fifth centuries CE.
 Her other interests include family and domestic life in the ancient world, religious belief and experience, and graffiti.
 She has worked on archaeological projects throughout Italy, Romania, and England.
 She served as an archaeological illustrator for five years at Pompeii and was co-director of the Pompeii Post-Excavation Project (PPexP).

 She is co-director of the Libarna Archaeological Project (LAP), a collaborative international research project exploring cultural exchanges and urban development in Cisalpine Gaul.
 The project is centered around the investigation of Libarna, a Roman colony founded during the 2nd cent.
 BCE in a region of northern Italy inhabited by the Ligures, a Gallic people.
-LAP aims to understand the development of Libarna in its geographical, socio-political, and cultural context through comprehensive geophysical survey, strategic excavation, and a study of the existing grey-literature and artefacts.
+LAP aims to understand the development of Libarna in its geographical, socio-political, and cultural context through comprehensive geophysical survey, strategic excavation, and a study of the existing grey-literature and artifacts.
 It will map the entirety of the city using multiple geophysical survey techniques and investigate its distinctive use of private space through both architectural remains and contextualized artifact assemblages.

 Ancient Libarna is a key site for understanding political, social, and economic change in the understudied region of Piemonte, known as Liguria IX by the Romans following its incorporation into the expanding empire.
 Prior to Roman conquest, indigenous Iron Age settlement occupied a space along an important trade route from the Etruscan site of Genova (modern Genoa) to Dertona.
 At this time the area was multi-ethnic and culturally complex.
 Libarna’s desirable location led to the settlement of a Roman colony in the 2nd century BCE, which flourished until the 5th century CE.